Object-based Learning: a new mode in Arts West

-By Dr Andrew Jamieson, The Centre for Classics and Archaeology, University of Melbourne.
+By Dr Andrew Jamieson, Classics and Archaeology, the University of Melbourne.

 Object-based learning (OBL) is a mode of education which involves the active integration of authentic or replica material objects into the learning environment.
 The term ‘object’ in this case includes specimens, artefacts or artworks, as well as manuscripts, rare books and archives.